 Let’s assume that a business, Swizzle Sticks Are Us, has a coverage area of counties in Cincinnati, OH.
 A location-based spreadsheet is managed by one of the sales managers.

 For that spreadsheet to be converted to a coverage area map based on counties, it will need at least two columns; one column for the county name and one for the state.
 Only one column would be necessary if that area were based on ZIP codes.
 That’s because ZIP code numbers are unique – there are never duplicate ZIP codes.
 Counties are not unique.
 There are many US counties with the same name.
 Examples include:

 |Morgan County||West Virginia||Georgia|

-Armed with the correct spreadsheet, a user can simply upload that data into MBO either as a Point Layer using the Plot Data on the Map button or as a territory file using the Create Territories Button.
-The Create Territories approach will save a step in the process and you’ll end up with a highlight area of counties and a coverage area label.
+Armed with the correct spreadsheet, a user can upload that data into MapBusinessOnline either as a Point Layer using the Dataset button on the master toolbar or as a territory file using the Create Territories button.
+The Create Territories approach will save a step in the process, and you’ll end up with a highlight area of counties and a coverage area label.
 In this way, a coverage area map is also a sales territory alignment map.

-The Plot Data on the Map button places map points on the map at the center of each county imported.
+The Dataset button places map points on the map at the center of each imported county.
 Click the button and navigate to your data.
 Then select the data for import and placement.
-The MBO map creator can than turn off the point layer and color shade the County Layer using the Color Code Map button (3-Puzzle Piece icon), which will then highlight the counties as a shaded coverage area.
+The MapBusinessOnline map creator can turn off the point layer and color shade the County Layer using the Boundaries button (3-Puzzle Piece icon), highlighting the counties as a shaded coverage area.

 Sharing Your Coverage Map

 Once you’ve created your coverage map, I recommend saving the map as a template.
+Name the map file and then choose Template in the dropdown.
 You’ll find the Template options in the Save Map button.
-Name the map file and then choose Template in the drop down.

-Contact: Geoffrey Ives firstname.lastname@example.org or Jason Henderson email@example.com (800) 425-9035
+Contact: Geoffrey Ives at firstname.lastname@example.org or Jason Henderson at email@example.com.